 An art museum is a place for reflection; please engage in quiet discussion as other groups and individuals concentrate on the exhibitions

 We want your visit to be enjoyable and rewarding.
 With your cooperation we can continue the tradition of welcoming all visitors who love the museum as much as we do!

 Professional Development K-16

-The museum offers both live, online professional development workshops as well as small group on-site professional development workshops.
+The museum offers both live, online professional development workshops as well as on-site professional development workshops.
 Workshops are designed to engage teachers and administrators in participatory and meaningful experiences.
 NCMA’s education staff tailors workshops to meet individual classroom needs.
 All programs serve to introduce the museum as a resource for teaching, classroom learning and self care.

 Teachers receive CTLE credit and a certificate of participation for all Professional Development Workshops.

 To Schedule an On-site Workshop, contact Laura Lynch, Director of Education firstname.lastname@example.org

 To Schedule an Online Workshop, contact the Manager of School Programs email@example.com